-The potential impact of the proposed Solar PV Facility and especially the powelines on the birdlife in the area will also need to be assessed.
+The potential impact of the proposed Solar PV Facility on the birdlife in the area will also need to be assessed.

-Although the DFFE Screening Report for the Solar PV facility (Appendix 7) rated the avian sensitivity as low, due to the location and topography of the site, presence of a small wetland (although artificial) and the presence of natural vegetation, the potential impact on avifauna may be higher and should be assessed.
+Although the DFFE Screening Report rated the avian sensitivity as low, due to the location and topography of the site, presence of a small wetland (although artificial) and the presence of natural vegetation, the potential impact on avifauna may be higher and should be assessed.